Knit perfect colourwork with our Fair Isle knitting tips

 If there are an equal number of stitches in the two different colours throughout the pattern (for example, in a houndstooth or chequered pattern) then you’ll need to decide which yarn you want to stand out more, and hold that one below the second colour.

 The MC yarn held above will travel a slightly longer distance between stitches than the CC yarn held below.
 This will make the stitches in the MC yarn shorter than the stitches in the CC, causing the CC stitches to stand out more.

 You can see an example of this with our two-colour swatches below.
 The bottom row of flowers has been knitted correctly – the yellow yarn has been held below and so it is dominant and stands out against the brown background.

 In the second row of flowers the yellow yarn has been held above – so it is no longer dominant and appears to recede very slightly into the brown background.

 Whatever you do, don’t mix up which yarns you hold below or above within a row.
 This will chop and change which yarn is dominant and make your patterning look rather untidy.
 You can see this in the top row of yellow flowers.

 If in doubt, swatch

-It is definitely worth swatching, as, despite the fact that the bottom set of flowers is ‘correct’ I actually think in this case the middle row looks neater and nicer.
+It’s definitely worth swatching because, despite the fact that the bottom set of flowers is ‘correct’, I actually think in this case the middle row looks neater and nicer.

-If you have stranded your colours correctly you should actually be able to see a kind of ‘negative’ of the pattern you’re creating on the wrong side of the work.
+If you’ve stranded your colours correctly you should actually be able to see a kind of ‘negative’ of the pattern you’re creating on the wrong side of the work.